OxanaGor/Capstone/Data.md

    3. In addition to Foursquare we will use some other datasets in order to make our analysis more complex and versatile.

-      Thanks to free source NYC Open Data https://opendata.cityofnewyork.us/ we have at our disposal following useful datasets that can       help us to refine the decision-path in our project:
+      Thanks to the free source NYC Open Data https://opendata.cityofnewyork.us/ we have at our disposal following useful datasets that can       help us to refine the decision-path in our project:

    -  Business Improvement Districts of New York: